Click the character to replay. Press Try drawing to write it yourself.

 Adj 形容词 xíngróngcí

 开 kāi (open) + 心 xīn (heart).
 Lit. "open heart."
 The heart is opened, unblocked, free.
-One of the most common everyday happiness words in Mandarin — lighter and more colloquial than 高兴 gāoxìng (pleased, glad), more immediate than 幸福 xìngfú (lasting happiness; bliss).
+One of the most common everyday happiness words in Mandarin, lighter and more colloquial than 高兴 gāoxìng (pleased, glad) and more immediate than 幸福 xìngfú (lasting happiness; bliss).
 Perfect for spontaneous, casual joy: receiving good news, seeing a friend, a pleasant surprise.

 Adj 形容词 xíngróngcí

 伤 shāng (wound; injury) + 心 xīn (heart).
 Lit. "wounded heart."
-The heart as a physical organ that can be injured — not mere sadness, but genuine damage.
+The heart as a physical organ that can be injured.
 Used for real losses: a pet dying, a relationship ending, a deeply disappointing outcome.
 Stronger and more pointed than 难过 nánguò (distressed, upset).

 她因为失去宠物而伤心了很久。